timgilbert/long-war-unix-installer/README.md

 ## Bugs

-* Multiple backups grow the new files list each time
+* Multiple applications grow the new files list in backups each time
-* Root level files are installed in XCOMData/XEW instead of at the root
+* Root level files are installed in `XCOMData/XEW` instead of at the root
 * Running without -d logs at INFO to file log (should be DEBUG)

 ## Etc